I'm Brian DeVries. Thanks for stopping by, I'm glad you're here!

 Writing software again brought back all the excitement I originally had experienced back in college.

-I was interested in web development so I taught myself how to build websites through online resources.
+I was interested in web development.
+I found tutorials and courses to learn how to build websites through online resources.

 Almost 3 years out of college, I transitioned from engineering into a full time software programming job.